-Bradley Stein is a senior natural scientist at the RAND Corporation and an adjunct associate professor of psychiatry at the University of Pittsburgh.
+Bradley Stein is a senior physician policy researcher at the RAND Corporation and an adjunct associate professor of psychiatry at the University of Pittsburgh.
 A health services and policy researcher with clinical experience working with children and adults with mental health and substance use disorders, Stein's research focuses on understanding and improving care for individuals with mental health and substance use disorders.
 Stein has worked extensively in the area of school mental health, developing, evaluating, implementing, and disseminating a school-based intervention for students exposed to trauma and violence, as well as implementing a school-based suicide intervention program.
-He has examined the mental health and substance abuse care of a broad range of Medicaid enrollees, including children and adults with depression, children with ADHD, children with autism, children receiving psychotropic medications, and individuals with opiate dependence and other substance use disorders.
-Stein's recent work involves using technology to support the dissemination and implementation of effective interventions for traumatized children and examining the impact of state policies on the use of evidence-based treatment of Medicaid-enrolled individuals with heroin and narcotic addiction.
-Stein previously served as the senior director of research, evaluation, and outcomes at the Community Care Behavioral Health Organization.
-He serves on the editorial board of Psychiatric Services and previously served on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry.
+He has examined the mental health and substance abuse care of a broad range of Medicaid enrollees, including children and adults with depression, children with ADHD, children with autism, and children receiving psychotropic medications.
+In recent years a substantial amount of his work has focused on how state and federal policies influence the availability and quality of medication assisted treatment for opioid use disorders, and factors influencing the potentially inappropriate prescribing of opioid analgesics.
+Stein's recent work also involves using technology to support the dissemination and implementation of effective interventions for traumatized children.
 Stein received his M.D. and M.P.H. from the University of Pittsburgh and his Ph.D. from the Pardee RAND Graduate School.

 Sontag-Padilla L, Woodbridge MW, Mendelsohn J, D'Amico EJ, Chan Osilla K, Jaycox LH, Eberhart NK, Burnam MA, Stein BD., "Mental Health Service Utilization among California Public College and University Students: Who Accesses Resources and Who Doesn't?"
 Psychiatric Services, 2016 (forthcoming)

-Leslie DL, Iskandarani K, Dick AW, Mandell DS, Yu H, Velott D, Agbese E, Stein BD., "The effects of Medicaid home and community-based services waivers significantly reduce unmet needs among children with autism spectrum disorder.," Medical Care, 2016 (forthcoming)
+Leslie DL, Iskandarani K, Dick AW, Mandell DS, Yu H, Velott D, Agbese E, Stein BD, "The effects of Medicaid home and community-based services waivers significantly reduce unmet needs among children with autism spectrum disorder," Medical Care, 2017

 Burns RM, Pacula RL, Bauhoff S, Gordon AJ, Hendrikson H, Leslie DL, Stein BD., "Policies Related to Opioid Agonist Therapy for Opioid Use Disorders: The Evolution of State Policies from 2004 to 2013.," Substance Abuse, 37(1):63-9, 2016